Countly/countly-sdk-documentation/web/next.md

 <p>
-  It should be noted that there is no persistency for consent state in the SDK and the developer is fully responsible for saving/keeping the state of the user's consent before providing it to the SDK.&nbsp;
+  It should be noted that there is no persistency for consent state in the SDK and the developer is fully responsible for saving/keeping the state of the user's consent before providing it to the SDK.
 </p>
 <h2 id="h_01HABTQ439DN2P2CKVF8YMBCKD">Feature Names</h2>
 <p>